harsha-simhadri/big-ann-benchmarks/neurips23/README.md

 This leaderboard is based on the standard recall@10 vs throughput benchmark that has become a standard benchmark when evaluating and comparing approximate nearest neighbor algorithms.
 The recall of the baselines at this QPS threshold is listed [above](#measuring_your_algorithm).

-Algorithms will be ranked on how much their recall surpasses the baselines at these QPS thresholds.
-We will add up the recall improvements of each algorithm on all tasks it competes on.
+For tasks "Filter", "Out-of-Distribution" and "Sparse" tracks, algorithms will be ranked on the QPS they achieve on the track dataset, as long as the recall@10 is at least 90%.
+For the Streaming track, algorithms will be ranked on recall@10, as long as each algorithm completes the runbook within the alloted 1 hour.

 ## Custom_Setup